 What Is Student Loan Refinancing?

 Refinancing student loans means that you take some or all of your student loans and replace them with one new loan to achieve a repayment advantage.
-For example, you may refinance in order to get a lower interest rate and as a result, pay less over the life of your loan.
-You may also refinance to extend your loan term, which will lower your monthly payments (but doing so will also result in more loan payments over time).
+For example, you may refinance in order to get a lower interest rate and, as a result, pay less over the life of your loan.
+You may also refinance to extend your loan term, which will lower your monthly payments (but doing so will also result in paying more interest over time).

 You can refinance both private and federal student loans.
 As you are deciding when to refinance student loans it’s important to understand that if you refinance federal student loans, you lose certain benefits with your loan, such as deferment and public service-based loan forgiveness.